long1eu/material_pickers/README.md

 ## Getting Started

-You can embed into your material Them or use it on a Dialog like this:
+You can embed into your material app or use it on a Dialog like this:

     Future<Color> askedToLead() async => await showDialog(
         context: context,